Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Connect everything
 ------------------

-Next connect the previously installed power supply cables with the clamps.
+Connect the previously installed power supply cables with the clamps.
 Install it as depicted in the following picture:

 .. image:: /Images/Kits/kit_blinkenlights_wago_5x_connected_350.jpg